You are here

 - Complete and submit an Annual Program Assessment Report (fall).

 - Participate in the annual program assessment peer review process (fall).
 PALs represent their respective programs at the review.

 - Make changes to improve student learning within the program as indicated by student assessment data and faculty analysis.
 Student performance as measured by assessment results over time can provide evidence to determine effects of programmatic changes on student learning.
-PALs document programmatic changes implemented on the Closing the Loop section of program assessment reports in Compliance Assist (spring).
+PALs document programmatic changes through closing-the-loop updates (spring) and on Annual Program Assessment Reports as appropriate.

 - Use comprehensive program assessment data as part of Program Review or Program Evaluation processes.